boxops/servers_deployment/README.md

 Enterprise-grade infrastructure deployment and service management platform using Terraform and Ansible on Proxmox VE.

-> ⚠️ **Security Notice**: This repository contains example configurations.
-Before deploying to production:
-> - Replace all example IP addresses, hostnames, and credentials
-> - Use `ansible-vault` to encrypt sensitive variables
-> - Never commit `terraform.tfstate` files or real credentials to version control
-> - Review and update all `.tfvars.example` files with your actual infrastructure details

 ## Overview

 This project provides a comprehensive Infrastructure as Code (IaC) solution for deploying and managing enterprise network services on Proxmox VE.
 The platform automates VM provisioning, service configuration, and ongoing management through declarative configuration.